MvvmCross/MvvmCross/Location/Readme.md

 The `Location` plugin provides access to GeoLocation (typically GPS) functionality via the API:

-    public interface IMvxGeoLocationWatcher
+    public interface IMvxLocationWatcher
     {
         void Start(
-            MvxGeoLocationOptions options,
+            MvxLocationOptions options,
             Action<MvxGeoLocation> success,
             Action<MvxLocationError> error);
         void Stop();
         bool Started { get; }

+        MvxGeoLocation CurrentLocation { get; }
+        MvxGeoLocation LastSeenLocation { get; }

+        event EventHandler<MvxValueEventArgs<MvxLocationPermission>> OnPermissionChanged;
     }

-The `Location` plugin is implemented on all platforms EXCEPT Wpf.
+The `Location` plugin is implemented on all platforms (even Wpf).

-Because of the `Action` based nature of the `IMvxGeoLocationWatcher` API, it's generally best **not** to use this interface directly inside ViewModels, but instead to use the API in a singleton service which can then send Messages to your ViewModels.
+Because of the `Action` based nature of the `IMvxLocationWatcher` API, it's generally best **not** to use this interface directly inside ViewModels, but instead to use the API in a singleton service which can then send Messages to your ViewModels.

 An example implementation of such a service is:

     public class LocationService
         : ILocationService
     {
-        private readonly IMvxGeoLocationWatcher _watcher;
+        private readonly IMvxLocationWatcher _watcher;
         private readonly IMvxMessenger _messenger;

-        public LocationService(IMvxGeoLocationWatcher watcher, IMvxMessenger messenger)
+        public LocationService(IMvxLocationWatcher watcher, IMvxMessenger messenger)
         {
             _watcher = watcher;
             _messenger = messenger;
-            _watcher.Start(new MvxGeoLocationOptions(), OnLocation, OnError);
+            _watcher.Start(new MvxLocationOptions(), OnLocation, OnError);
         }

         private void OnLocation(MvxGeoLocation location)